Don Meyer: Accident and cancer

 Meyer had cancer that was discovered in his liver and intestines (bowels) during emergency surgery after a car crash on September 5, 2008.
 His lower left leg had to be amputated below the knee due to injuries from the car crash.
 During the surgery they found cancer and later operated on it.

 Awards

 At the ESPY Awards 2009, Meyer was awarded the Jimmy V (Jim Valvano) Award For Perseverance.

 In February 2011, Coach Meyer was inducted into the Tennessee Sports Hall of Fame not only for his basketball coaching skills and records but was also recognized as an outstanding collegiate basketball and baseball athlete and administrator.

-In 2012, Meyer was inducted into the South Dakota Hall of Fame.
+In 2011, Meyer was inducted into the NSIC Hall of Fame, and then in 2012 he was inducted into the South Dakota Hall of Fame.
+In 2013, Meyer was also named to the South Dakota Sports Hall of Fame.

 Retirement and death

 On February 22, 2010, Northern State announced that Meyer would be retiring at the end of the 2009–10 season after 38 years of coaching.
 Later that year, on June 30, the Naismith Memorial Basketball Hall of Fame announced that Meyer was that year's recipient of the John Bunn Award, given by the Hall for significant contributions to the sport.

 Casey Bond, a Lipscomb alum, produced the independent film about Meyer called My Many Sons, along with producing partner Brad Wilson.
 The film was produced on a budget of between $2 million and $5 million under Bond and Wilson's production company, Higher Purpose Entertainment, and was released in 2015, starring Judge Reinhold as Meyer.
 The filming took place in Nashville, Tennessee and Aberdeen, South Dakota.

 Meyer died of complications from his cancer on May 18, 2014, aged 69, in Aberdeen, South Dakota.